Juggernaut102/tp/docs/UserGuide.md

 `find sub/SUBJECT`

 **Field Requirements:**
-* For name search: any alphanumeric keywords
+* For name search: any keyword
 * For day search: valid days of the week (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday)
 * For subject search: existing subject names in EduDex